gdsclpu/articles/articles/Optimizing TensorFlow Code for Performance and Exportability.md

 ### Conclusion

 In this article, we built a basic machine learning model from scratch using TensorFlow.
 We started by generating example data, created a quadratic model, defined a loss function, and trained the model using a training loop.
 We also explored utilizing the `tf.keras` module for a more convenient training process.
 By understanding these concepts, you can now begin building and training your own machine learning models using TensorFlow.

+This is not the end of this series, this was just an overview of how we can make use of the `TensorFlow` framework to ease our model-building in Machine Learning.
+In upcoming articles, we will dive deeper into every topic break them into parts and clearly understand.